 Chia seeds are known to lower circulating insulin and glucose, so they are great for insulin-resistant horses and horses with metabolic disorders.

-The magnesium levels in chia seeds provides a natural calming effect, and according to the USEF, “chia is permitted under the Therapeutic Substance Provision of the USEF Equine Drugs and Medications Rule.
+The magnesium levels in chia seeds provide a natural calming effect, and according to the USEF, “chia is permitted under the Therapeutic Substance Provision of the USEF Equine Drugs and Medications Rule.
 A medication report form does not need to be filed in connection on its use.”

 Chia clears debris out of the horse’s gut naturally to help regulate stool movement.
 This tiny seed is more hydrophilic than psyllium, so it clears sand and other debris more effectively than psyllium products.

 Because they are chock full of Omega-3’s, chia seeds help boost immune function.
-High concentrations of alpha-linolenic acid reduce swelling and aide in providing relief from a variety of allergic reactions caused by environmental stressors.
+High concentrations of alpha-linolenic acid reduce swelling and aid in providing relief from a variety of allergic reactions caused by environmental stressors.

 Not to mention, chia...